 However, since Fitzgerald’s 1996 death, no book has treated her life comprehensively.
 Occasional documentaries, essays, and tribute albums have paid homage to Fitzgerald, but no project of such ambition has appeared until the 2023 release of Becoming Ella Fitzgerald: The Jazz Singer Who Transformed American Song.

-Like many music icons, the cultural memory of Fitzerald is often stuck in definitions of what kind of music she made and how she made it, but as the book’s title suggests, she was always on the move, coming into her own as the world and the times changed, and her music reflected those shifts.
+Like many music icons, the cultural memory of Fitzgerald is often fossilized in specific moments, but as the book’s title suggests, she was always on the move, coming into her own as the world and the times changed, and her music reflected those shifts.
 Much of Becoming Ella Fitzerald justifiably concerns itself with myth-busting.
-Tick’s work corrects much of the public’s image surrounding the First Lady of Song, including key moments in her career, her image of passive amiability, and her underappreciated political involvement.
+Tick’s work corrects much of the public’s image surrounding the First Lady of Song, including her image of passive amiability, her underappreciated political involvement, and key moments in her career.
 In one crucial example, Tick argues that an Opera House appearance in 1935 was far more important than the supposedly career-launching moment at the Apollo Theater Amateur Night the year before.

 Becoming Ella Fitzgerald also focuses on Fitzgerald’s relationships with her family and fellow musicians and showcases a wide range of discourse on Fitzgerald’s work, including musicians and critics comparing her to Billie Holiday.
 In multiple instances, Tick quotes Fitzgerald as seeing herself as a ballad singer, contrasting with critics’ image of her as displaying “a lack of emotional intelligence” around ballads.